-ISSUES & SUPPORTING Potentially Less Than Sig- nificant with Less Than No INFORMATION SOURCES: Significant Impact Mitigation In- corporated Significant Impact Impact uses are no longer economically viable, the propersidential development densities range from 0 approximately 103 persons per acre.
-The development of additional single-family attact but rather will expand an existing community by read and manufacturing uses and providing much-need edeveloping a n area of under Pursuant to the City's General Plan, the land use the proposed M-2 Heavy Industrial and HOO - fore, a less than significant impact either directly community.
-Housing Oppo ortunity Överlay / Zoning cated ory; there- b) Cause a significant environmental impact due to a conflict with any land use plan, pol- icy, or regulation adopted for the purpose of avoiding or mitigating an environmental ef- fect?
+ISSUES & SUPPORTING Potentially Less Than Sig- nificant with Less Than No INFORMATION SOURCES: Significant Impact Mitigation In- corporated Significant Impact Impact uses are no longer economically viable, the properties are no longer economically viable, and the properties are not longer economically viable.
+The development of additional single-family attact but rather will expand an existing community by read and manufacturing uses and providing much-need edeveloping a n area of under Pursuant to the City's General Plan, the land use the proposed M-2 Heavy Industrial and HOO - fore, a less than significant impact either directl community.
+Housing Opp ortunity Överlay / Zoning cated gory; there- b) Cause a significant environmental impact due to a conflict with any land use plan, pol- icy, or regulation adopted for the purpose of avoiding or mitigating an environmental ef- fect?
 Response: The Project will be a single-family attached residential development, consistent with the existing land use designation, supporting the General Plan's goals and policies relating to a variety of housing types and intensities.
 The Project will not result in a change to plans, policies, or regulations established in the General Plan or Zoning Ordinance; therefore, less than significant impact , directly, indirectly or cumulatively to any land use plans or zoning will occur.
 Sources: City of Commerce 2020 General Plan, ad City of Commerce General Plan Update 2008 Title 19 - Zoning of the Commerce Munic Final Environ Report, adopte ed January XII.
-MINERAL RESOURCES - Would t Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state?
-Response: The City is not located within a Significant Mineral with active mineral extraction activities.
-As well, to extraction.
+MINERAL RESOURCES - Would to I T Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state?
+Response: The City is not located within a Significant Minera with active mineral extraction activities.
+As well, t extraction.
 The Surface Mining and Reclamation ignates the City as being located in the San Gab Portland cement concrete-grade aggregate.
 How MRZ-2 map, the Project site is not located in an present.
-In addition, the Project sites are not located to since the Project site occurs in an urban setting and set he Project site Act (SMARA) I briel Production ever, as indica area where th s are not used of the second o for mineral, oil lassification sy Region identi Gabriel Valley ant aggregate , or energy rstem, des- fied as the P-C region resources Project will have a less than significant impact Project will have a less than significant impact sources.
-Project will have a less than significant impactsources. b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan, or other land-use plan?
-Project will have a less than significant impacts sources. b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific Project will have a less than significant impactsources. b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan, or other land-use plan? et, directly, inc lirectly, and cu mulatively to i lan.
-It will,
+In addition, the Project sites are not located in an present of the Project site occurs in an urban setting a Project will have a less than significant impacts. he Project site Act (SMARA) I briel Production ever, as indica area where th ated in an area s are not used Mineral Land Consumption Ited in the San Outer are signification with active mireral for mineral, oil lassification sy Region identi Gabriel Valley ant aggregate neral extraction , or energy vstem, des- ified as the P-C region resources n activities. sources. b) Result in the loss of availability of a locally- important mineral resource recovery site delineated on a local general plan, specific plan, or other land-use plan?
+Response: The Project site is not delineated on a local general plan, specific plan, or other land-use plan.
+It will, therefore, have no impact , directly, indirectly, and cumulatively to the availability of important mineral resources.
+Sources: